siekiera-a/GithubRepositoriesApp/README.md

 ## Additional task - implementation proposal

-Description: List user the most popular programming languages (name and bytes count)
+Description: List the most popular user programming languages (name and bytes count)

 Github provides api for that purpose ```https://api.github.com/repos/{username}/{repository}/languages``` which returns map of languages and number of bytes written in that language.
-After fetching repositories, I'd take from each repository response language field and then make call to api to get number of bytes.
-After receiving map containing languages and number of bytes I'd get entry which key matches to previously received field.
-In this way I'd get the most popular language and bytes count from each repository.
+After fetching repositories, I'd take set of the most popular languages (based on language field of repository response) and take bytes count of that languages from each repository (one request per repository).
-All that remains is to combine elements that have the same key (language), sum up bytes and sort in proper order.
+Next I'd group data by language name and sum number of bytes.

 ## Ideas for the feature improvements
 * Pagination of user repositories